PyAbel/PyAbel/doc/transform_methods/rbasex.rst

-This method resembles the pBasex [1]_ approach of expanding a velocity-map image over a 2D basis set in polar coordinates, but uses more convenient basis functions with analytical Abel transforms, developed by M. Ryazanov in [2]_.
+This method resembles the pBasex [1]_ approach of expanding a velocity-map image over a 2D basis set in polar coordinates, but uses more convenient basis functions with analytical Abel transforms, developed by M. Ryazanov [2]_.

 How it works